Devorein/yuplod/readme.md

 In order to start the backend you'll need to go to the `backend` folder and run the following scripts

+1. Make sure your postgresql server is running
-1. Please use the sql file to generate the tables and seeder data beforehand
+2. Use the sql file to generate the tables and seeder data beforehand.
-2. npm run `build`
+3. npm run `build`
-3. npm run `start`
+4. npm run `start`
-4. After a while you'll see a `dist` folder, add `static/uploads` to the dist folder
+5. After a while you'll see a `dist` folder, create `static/uploads` to the dist folder, this is where all the uploaded images will be stored

 For the frontend just go the the `frontend` folder and run the script `npm run start`